 A total of $300,000 in two rounds of funding, ($150,000 each), will be awarded in the 2017-18 academic year.
 The funding (up to $50,000 per project) is intended to advance VCU inventions to a more mature stage and thus improve their chances of being out-licensed and brought to market.

 Applications are now closed.
-Recipients will be announced in early 2018.
+Awardees will be announced the second week of May.
+Another call for applications will be announced in fall 2018.

 For additional information or questions, contact Zena Singh, firstname.lastname@example.org.